whytui/aoemod/CustomROR/CustomROR_README.txt

 * Triggers system (see separate documentation)
 * Add up to 255 civilizations (total) + configure AI, names... (see customROR_civs.xml)
 * Most AI improvements (see below) are NOT applied in easy/easiest difficulty levels.
+* Choose any file path for empires.dat (you can select another one than data2\empires.dat)
 * Load additional DRS files at ROR startup to use custom graphics/icons/sounds...
 * Load custom localization strings in text format to add (or override existing) strings from language(x).dll

 Strategy (AI):
+- Dynamic strategy generation that can adapt to any custom empires.dat version (mod) !
 - Fix AI when loading saved games: some information is lost in standard game, especially if you save a game in the very first seconds.
 - Fix stuck AI bug #1: missing unitId in computer players strategy for unfinished buildings.
 - Fix stuck AI bug #2: strategy when an unfinished building is destroyed (computer player will no longer get stuck).